yabrira/data_innovation_workshop/preparation.md

+# Preparation

-* If you are following this workshop outside of the live webinar and do not have a Segment workspace feel free to create it [here](https://segment.com/signup)!
+### *If you are following this workshop outside of the live webinar and do not have a Segment workspace feel free to create it [here](https://segment.com/signup)!*

 ## Part 1 - Set up Your Segment Workspace

-* If you have already created a workspace please bear with us until part 2.
+*If you have already created a workspace please bear with us until Part 2.*

 Please visit https://segment.com/signup and follow the instructions in order to create a new workspace.